-College & Career Promise Transcripts: Any student wishing to apply for the College and Career Promise (CCP) program at Wake Tech Community College (WTCC) will need a transcript at the application and each time they plan to register for fall, spring and/or summer semesters.
+Career & College Promise Transcripts: Any student wishing to apply for the College and Career Promise (CCP) program at Wake Tech Community College (WTCC) will need a transcript at the application and each time they plan to register for fall, spring and/or summer semesters.
 Students should review the Enloe Student Services website for instructions to request a transcript.
+In addition, new CCP applicants must meet with the Dean of Students before applying to determine eligibility and review the program and process.